-Welcoming a child should be one of the happiest moments in a family’s life.
-Sadly, for some Alabama families, that joy is replaced with grief when a preventable birth injury or other medical mistake leads to a newborn’s death.
+For some Alabama families, the joy of childbirth is replaced with grief when a preventable birth injury or other medical mistake leads to a newborn’s death.
 While no legal action can undo such a tragedy, pursuing a wrongful death claim may hold negligent providers accountable and bring a measure of justice.

 At Hare Wynn, we have stood with families facing these painful circumstances for generations.
 Understanding how wrongful death law applies to birth injury cases is an important first step for families who may be considering legal action.